tollfu/Toronto-Urban-Mobility-Analysis/README.md

 Traffic-count and signal datasets could not be matched perfectly because of differences in geographic coverage, coordinates, and street naming.
 Street names were cleaned and standardized where practical, while a small number of unresolved cases were excluded.

+At intersections with two differently named side streets, both approaches were treated as part of the same side-street axis when they shared the same directional orientation.

 ### Determining Main- and Side-Street Direction

 The traffic-count dataset reports movements geographically as north, south, east, and west, while signal operation at intersections depends on **main-street versus side-street demand**.